reddevill007/System-Design-Simplified/README.md

 ### **How Databases Implement Read Committed**

 1. **Locks**:
-   - Shared locks are used for reading data, ensuring no one else can write to the row while it's being read.
+   - Shared locks are used for reading data, ensuring no one else can write to the row while it’s being read.
    - Exclusive locks are used for writing data, ensuring no one else can read or write until the transaction commits.
 2. **Snapshots** (In MVCC Databases):
    - In systems like PostgreSQL, a **snapshot** of committed data is taken at the start of each query.